calabchen/calabchen.github.io/src/content/posts/guide/index.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

----
+# Markdown Extended Features

-# GitHub Repository Cards
+## GitHub Repository Cards
 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}